The National Film and Television School carries out an extensive range of innovative activities in immersive (XR) storytelling and virtual production.

-The National Centre for Immersive Storytelling: StoryFutures Academy is led by co-Directors Jon Wardle of the NFTS and James Bennett of Royal Holloway, University of London.
+The Immersive department at NFTS is run by Rebecca Gregory-Clarke, Head of Immersive for NFTS and StoryFutures.
+StoryFutures: The UK’s National Centre for Immersive Storytelling is led by Co-Directors Jon Wardle of the NFTS and Prof. James Bennett of Royal Holloway, University of London.

-The centre is committed to ensuring diversity of participation, giving voice and form to the full range of British talent.
+StoryFutures is committed to ensuring diversity and inclusion in all of our research and skills development opportunities.
 We are supported by Sir Lenny Henry on our steering board and have pledged to meet his campaign’s goal of ensuring screen industries reflect British society: 50% female and 15- 20% BAME participants.
-Our approach will help ensure that the ideas generators of the future are as diverse as its audiences will be.
-As we roll out our programme of opportunities, we will include bursaries to ensure that no one is excluded due to their income.
-We will also be working with partners to develop training and short courses all over the country.
+Our approach will help ensure that the idea generators of the future are as diverse as its audiences will be.